Alerts & Current Conditions

 Moose Landing Construction

-Moose Landing is under construction for the summer into fall season during 2024.
-Expect construction activity near the ramp and surrounding parking areas and paths throughout the summer and into the fall.
+Moose Landing is under construction for the spring and early summer of 2025.
+Expect construction activity near the ramp and surrounding parking areas and paths.
 The boat ramp is not expected to be closed during this season.
 Plan your river trips with this in mind.

 Jenny Lake Campground

-Jenny Lake Campground will be closed starting September 3rd for construction and utility upgrades.
+Jenny Lake Campground will be closed until July 1, for construction and utility upgrades.
 This closure will impact bicyclists and walkers using the Jenny-Scenic Drive connector pathway, use the detour by walking bikes to the Jenny Lake parking area.

 Park footer